ehmiiz/hugofancyblog/content/posts/PS_PWGenerator.md

 Since all we do here is randomly grabbing strings and joining them, we're only working with a string object.
 Making the script fast and the output very simple, and since the output is just a simple string, it can be easily turned into a .txt file or used within [ConvertTo-SecureString](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/convertto-securestring?view=powershell-7.1)

 ### Lastly

 This is a quite simple and short function, and I'm sure it wont cover all my password generating needs for the future, but hopefully for some time at least.

-I hope this post got your thinking about regex validation, do-while loops, and string manipulation in Powershell!
+I hope this post got you thinking about regex validation, do-while loops, and string manipulation in Powershell!

 Feel free to visit my github to steal, fork or improve my pwd-gen yourself.

-### Happy coding!
+### Happy coding